atrathbone/Ghost-Hunt-Meltdown/projectPlan.md

 -tiled game scene constructed dynamically from tiles.
 -walls with collision detection.
 -basic enemy AI (ghosts have line of sight).
--projectiles which shoot forward and stop at the point of collision.

 nice to have: